 The CIPO Internet website was first established in 1995, and has continued with major enhancements since 1999.
 These enhancements included the use of the website for major consultations on new intellectual property legislation, the posting of new industrial design regulations and office practice notices and the provision of electronic filing services.

-The Industrial Design Guide and procedures manual can be found under the Industrial Design link of the CIPO website.
+The Guide to Industrial Designs and the Industrial Design Office Practices manual can be found under the Industrial Design link of the CIPO website.

 The CIPO Client Service Centre provides general information to clients interested in applying for industrial design registration as well as assisting clients to perform searches in the prior art.